-animal law.
-That casebook was the essential tool used by advocates of animal law classes to convince law school administrators to introduce such courses into their curriculum.
+$^{^{10}}$ Pamela D. Frasch, Sonia S. Waisman, Bruce A. Wagman, & Scott Beckstead, Animal Law tool used by advocates of animal law classes to convince law school administrators to introduce such courses into their curriculum.
 Instructors no longer had to gather all of the materials themselves, and the casebook created a greater continuity in the syllabi and focus of animal law courses.

-The second major event was the decision by ALDF, made after an intensive strategic planning process, to focus a significant portion of its energy and financial resources on a comprehensive, long-term program to establish student chapters and introduce animal law courses into a broad range of law schools.
-As a result of this new program, which supplied ALDF staff to work with law school administrators and provided a variety of services to student chapters, the number of animal law classes increased from twelve in 2000 to more than 100 as of this writing.
-Some of the most prestigious law schools in America now have animal law classes, including Harvard, Stanford, Duke, Lewis & Clark, NYU, Columbia, UCLA, Berkeley, Cornell, Georgetown, and a host of others.
+The second major event was the decision by the Animal Legal Defense Fund (ALDF), made after an intensive strategic planning process, to focus a significant portion of its energy and financial resources on a comprehensive, long-term program to establish student chapters and introduce animal law courses into a broad range of law schools.11 As a result of this new program, which supplied ALDF staff to work with law school administrators and provided a variety of services to student chapters, the number of animal law classes increased from twelve in 2000 to more than one hundred as of this writing.12 Some of the most prestigious law schools in America now have animal law classes, including Harvard, Stanford, Duke, Lewis & Clark, NYU, Columbia, UCLA, Berkeley, Cornell, Georgetown, and a host of others.13

-The spectrum of animal law educational activities has broadened greatly throughout the years: Professor David Favre of Michigan State University has written a second casebook and developed the Animal Legal and Historical Web Center, a valuable resource for those interested in animal law.
-Professors Taimie Bryant, Rebecca Huss, and David Cassuto have recently published a third casebook, and other scholarly books and treatises are in the drafting stages.
-Student chapters of ALDF and other student groups are operating at 124 law schools in the United States and seven law schools in Canada.
+The spectrum of animal law educational activities has broadened greatly throughout the years: Professor David Favre of Michigan State University has written a second casebook14 and developed the Animal Legal and Historical Web Center,15 a valuable resource for those interested in animal law.
+Professors Taimie Bryant, Rebecca Huss, and David Cassuto have recently published a third casebook,16 and other scholarly books and treatises are in the drafting stages.
+Student chapters of ALDF and other student groups are operating at 124 law schools in the United States and 7 law schools in Canada.17

 There are four law reviews devoted exclusively to animal-related issues: Animal Law, published by students at Lewis & Clark; the Journal of Animal Law at Michigan State University; the Journal of Animal Law and Ethics at the University of Pennsylvania; and the Stanford Journal of Animal Law and Policy at Stanford University.
-The groundbreaking animal rights legal theories developed by Steven
+The groundbreaking animal rights legal theories developed by Steven Wise18 attracted and influenced eminent legal

-Pamela D. Frasch, Sonia S. Waisman, Bruce A. Wagman & Scott Beckstead, Animal Law (1st ed., Carolina Academic Press 2000).
+(1st ed., Carolina Academic Press 2000).